modular-magician/terraform-provider-google/website/docs/index.html.markdown

 ### Minor Releases

-The Google provider currently aims to publish a minor release every 2 weeks, although the timing of individual releases may differ if required by the provider team.
+The Google provider currently aims to publish a minor release every week, although the timing of individual releases may differ if required by the provider team.